BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction defect and claims related expert designations, the Benoit, Wisconsin Construction Expert Directory delivers a superior construction and design expert support solution to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides construction claims evaluation, testimony, and support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-Employing in house resources which include registered architects, professional engineers, licensed general and specialty contractors, the organization brings national experience and local capabilities to Benoit and the surrounding areas.
+Through more than four thousand building and claims related expert witness designations, the Benoit, Wisconsin Construction Expert Directory provides a wide range of trial support and construction consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction related litigation support and expert witness services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house assets comprising registered architects, professional engineers, licensed general and specialty contractors, the firm brings regional experience and local capabilities to Benoit and the surrounding areas.

 Construction Expert Witness News & Info